Sjællands Odde: History

 During World War II, when Denmark was occupied, Nazi Germany established a military installation at the tip of Sjællands Odde (Gniben) to control the a submarine barrier in the Kattegat.
 After the war, it was converted into a military training ground for the Danish artillery.
 Artilleriskolen Sjællands Odde was officially inaugurated in 1951.

 Landmarks

 The village of Havnebyen, some 3 km from the ferry port, has a small harbour with eating places and fish outlets.
-The still-in-use Røgeriet snokehouse was designed by Arne Jacobsen.
-Jacobsen has also designed a round, Modernist villa on an adjacent site.
+The still-in-use smokehouse, Røgeriet, was designed by the famous Danish architect Arne Jacobsen.
+Jacobsen also designed a round, Modernist villa on an adjacent site.
 Constructed for the owner of the smokehouse in 1956, it was listed in the Danish registry of protected buildings and places in 2000.

-The distinctively red Odden Church features frescoes of flowers and leaf decorations with bird motifs.
-In the churchyard is a monument to naval hero Willemoes, who died during a major sea battle against the British off Sjællands Odde, and the grave of three British airmen, whose plane was shot down over Sejerø Bay in 1943.
+The distinctive red Odden Church features frescoes of flowers and leaf decorations with bird motifs.
+In the churchyard is a monument to naval hero Willemoes, who died during a major sea battle against the British off Sjællands Odde, and the grave of three British airmen, whose plane was shot down over Sejerø Bay in 1944.
+The church is located in the village of Overby, which mostly preserves a Medieval village design.